methodicalcloud/everythingshouldbevirtual.com/_posts/2016/2016-02-29-vagrant-ansible-provisioning-multi-nodes.md

     - Vagrant
   redirect_from:
     - /vagrant-ansible-provisioning-multi-nodes
-excerpt: "I am just throwing this out here for my own reference because I seem to always forget how to do this when spinning up multiple nodes within a Vagrant..."
 ---

-> **Note**: This post was published over 5 years ago and may contain outdated information.
-Tool versions, syntax, and best practices may have changed.
-Please verify current documentation before implementing.
-{: .notice--warning}

 I am just throwing this out here for my own reference because I seem to always forget how to do this when spinning up multiple nodes within a